Ames-hub/pyhoster/README.md

 So far I've tested it on<br>
 ZorinOS (ubuntu based)<br>
 Ubuntu<br>
-Windows 11
+Windows 11 (Developed on.)

-Tested Python Versions:
+Tested/Compatible Python Versions:
-- 3.12
+- 3.12 (Compatible and Tested)
+- 3.11 (Compatible)
+- 3.10 (Compatible and Tested)

 # Why do we exist?
 I've been asked this question somewhat often, so I decided to make a section for it.<br>